hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 The `run_initial.R` function works as follows:
 It creates the initial conditions for the specified basins, running from `start_ini` to `end_ini` for the basin `codes`  with the specified hydrological model in `fun_mod_mapping` defined in the `config_conceptual_model.json` file.
 The script reads the specific basin information and parameters (as detailed in the I/O documentation).
 It then retrieves the forcing data, including precipitation and temperature, from the [preprocessing_gateway](#preprocessing-of-gridded-weather-data-preprocessing_gateway).
 Within the `process_forecast_forcing` function (located in the `functions_operational.R` file), the Potential Evapotranspiration (PET) is calculated using the Oudin method, and the forcing data is structured to meet the model's requirements (also detailed in the I/O documentation).
 The specified conceptual model is then run from `start_ini` to `end_ini`.
 Finally, the output of this model run is saved as the initial condition.

+Once the initial conditions are obtained from the `run_initial.R` script, a forecast can be triggered using the `run_operation_forecasting_CM.R` file.

+The `run_operation_forecasting_CM.R` script operates as follows:

+1. **Forecast Trigger**: The forecast is always triggered for the current day.

+2. **Load Basin Information**: It loads basin-specific information, calibration parameters, and the output from the previous forecast (as detailed in the I/O documentation).

+3. **Process Forcing Data**: The `process_forecast_forcing` function loads the perturbed forcing data and the control member forcing, then calculates the Potential Evapotranspiration (PET) based on temperature and latitude (Oudin).

+4. **Distribute Forcing Data**: The forcing data is distributed into elevation bands using temperature and precipitation lapse rates specified in `Basin_Info` (see I/O documentation).

+5. **Run Model Without Data Assimilation**: The model is run from the previous forecast date up to today minus `lag_days` using the `runModel_withoutDA.R` function.
+The output is saved for the next forecast run.

+6. **Run Model With Data Assimilation**: Over the `lag_days`, the model is run with data assimilation using the `runModel_withDA.R` function until today's date.

+7. **Run Future Weather Prediction**: The model is then run over the future weather prediction period using the `runModel_ForecastPeriod.R` function.
+All ensembles from the data assimilation are run with all 51 ensembles of the weather prediction.

+8. **Calculate Statistics**: The forecast statistics are calculated using the `calculate_stats_forecast.R` function, including standard deviation, Q5, Q95, and other relevant metrics.

+9. **Forecast Period**: The forecast runs up to the date provided by the weather forecast, which is up to 15 days ahead for the ECMWF IFS ensemble open data forecast.

+10. **Check Previous Forecasts**: The operational model checks the stored forecasts from previous runs (e.g., for Ala Archa 15194) in the directory `/sensitive_data_forecast_tools/intermediate_data/conceptual_model_results/15194/data/daily_15194.csv`.

+11. **Handle Missing Forecast Days**: If there are missing days since the last forecast, the model starts for those days using the `get_hindcast_period.R` function from the `functions_hindcast.R` file.
+The script also loads the hindcast forcing data (as detailed in the I/O documentation).
+Hindcasts are run similarly to the `run_manual_hindcast.R` script, with daily timesteps.

+12. **Pentadal Decadal**:For pentadal and decadal timesteps, the data is averaged over the corresponding periods and saved as `pentad_15194.csv` and `decad_15194.csv`.

 #### Prerequisites